pablolucio97/Study_Content/general_development/software_architeture.md

 - Always as possible avoid operations on your database, because depending on the number of requests it can be expensive.
 - Internet is not unlimited, always as possible use Edge Computing/CDN's to server static files, and allow the user bump on server nearest to him instead bump on your server directly.
 - Use the `EXPLAIN` declaration on your SQL queries for watch queries performance.
+- At working with a system that communicates with another system, you should think about the entire ecosystem and not overcharge the another system because if the another system is not working properly, it will affect your system.
+A slow system online is better than a fast system offline.
+An unhealthy system has chance of recovery itself if stop receiving requests.
+- Using an API Gateway can help to implement Health check, Rate limiting and others features directly on the API Gateway.